CissiWong/todo-app/README.md

 ### :boom: Success!

 After completing this assignment you will be more confident in using React State for building smaller applications.

 ---

 ### :runner: Stretch Goals

-The stretch goal of this task is to package your site as a chrome extension.
+Done with the main assignment?
+Try and package your app into a Chrome extension.
+Also, you can add the app to your own portfolio.

 ⚠️ The guide below is from Tjejer Kodar in London 2015.
 I haven't had a chance to check if it is still correct or not.
 It should work, but have your finger ready on the google button if this doesn't work... ⚠️